InesFaria-UM/Analyseq/README.md

-# lb2020g8
-This repository contains the work acomplished for the bioinformatics course 'Laboratórios de Bioinformática'.
-Please notice the ReadMe file that contains important information about the execution of the scripts.

 # README
 This work contains 6 scripts: Shell, Literatura, AnaliseNCBI, Blast, PropriedadesProt, tree.
 To start the program run the script Shell.